V3NTYY/DL-V3-MODS/README.md

 ## How do I use LastSpot?
 * Press F9 and open the menus, at the start of a match you assign ID's to hero icon's.
+* Currently, a ripped/updated version of Hanturaya's minimap mod is merged with the current version of LastSpot.
+If you don't have a minimap mod already, press F8 and you can configure one.
+If you do have a minimap mod already, test with placing it in the mod priority before LastSpot.

+## What is the Soul Advantage mod?
+* This is another mod I created that is currently bundled with LastSpot.
+Soul Advantage, is simply the net spent souls you have relative to every player in a lobby, giving you an exact idea of how much up you are on a player.
+* A +- value displayed above a hero portrait shows your relative spent souls to another hero (e.g. if you have spent 6.4k, and an enemy Billy has spent 4.8k, the value above the Billy would display -1.6k, since they are 1.6k souls down compared to your current spent souls)
+* RGB coloring dynamically applies to the Soul Advantage HUD as well based on the % difference that another hero is up/down relative to you.
+Bright red means huge disparity that works against you, while green indicates a huge advantage that works for you.
+* Basically, green GOOD and FIGHT; red BAD and NO FIGHT for the cavemen out there.

 ## Mod conflicts?
 * _LastSpot_ ships several vanilla modifications (hud.xml, hud.css, etc...).
 Anything else that does, if you make a request in the discord I can create a merged version for you.
 No _QOL-Lock_.